Supporters gather at Maketū property following court-ordered confiscation order

 A reporter at the scene said the occupation protest seemed well organised and peaceful and the Maketū Rd remained open to traffic.

 Several portaloos were seen being taken into the property earlier this morning.
-Several Tino Rangatira flags are flying outside the property and at several neighbouring properties.
+Several United Tribes flags were flying outside the property and at several neighbouring properties.

 A police spokeswoman said police were aware of the situation but were not on scene.